Skip to main content

 (iii) Once you have a solid story, get as much buzz as possible, e.g. submit your story to link-sharing sites, share it on social networks (amplified with social ads), and contact relevant bloggers and influencers who may share or comment on the story.

 This is a comprehensive and easy-to-read guidebook on marketing, sales and how to get customers.
 Each of the 19 traction channels are detailed in a separate chapter in the book, with useful background information, examples and practical tips on testing, channel strategies and tactics.
-We’ve covered some of the key highlights and ideas in this book summary.
 This is a useful resource for any startup or business that wants to grow quickly and get more customers.
-Do get a copy of the book for the full details, get our Traction book summary bundle for an overview of the various ideas and tips!
+You can purchase the book here.

 Click here to download Traction book summary and infographic